Enabling International Trade

 • Consultancy and Agency agreements, including set up of operations to avoid misclassification upon implementation

-• Mergers & Acquisitions (selling, merging with, or buying a foreign operation)
+• Mergers & Acquisitions (selling, merging or buying a foreign operation)

 • Negotiation of MOUs and Joint Venture agreements